abstractfactory/rfc/spec10.md

 # Zen of Open Metadata

-* Control over performance
+* Control is more important than performance
-* Usability over features
+* Usability is valued over amount of features

 # Architecture